Nigerians in China

-Nigerians in China are the expat population from Nigeria living in China.
+Nigerians in China are people of Nigerian descent who reside in China.

 Population

-According to Nigerian Senator David Mark on a delegation visit to China in May 2014, there are about 10,000 Nigerians living in China.
-Nigerians are concentrated in Guangzhou, a city in the Guangdong province with a large population of Africans.
-Chinese Ambassador to Nigeria Gu Xiaojie in 2015 stated Nigerians are the largest African population in China.
+According to Nigerian Senator David Mark, on a delegation visit to China in May 2014, about 10,000 Nigerians are living in China.
+Nigerians are concentrated in Guangzhou, a city in the Guangdong Province with a large population of Africans.
+Nigerians make up the largest African population in China.